 Because this is a commercial story, though, Jason Sanford just can’t allow himself to end on a downbeat.
 It turns out that Millisent’s mutation is not natural but contrived, and by the same geneticist who devised the original debt-encoding DNA.
 Furthermore, the geneticist is still alive.
 (This immediately, and incredibly, foreshortens the period of time it must have taken for the society described to have come into being.)
 Beyond this, the geneticist is one of the feudal Lords and she devised the genetic mutation as a way to retain economic control.

-In “Cohiba” the big idea is that Cohiba, who teaches at the University is a dangerous sexual predator, probably a murderer and quite possibly a paedophile with an unhealthy interest in his own daughter.
+In “Cohiba” the big idea is that Cohiba, who teaches at the University, is a dangerous sexual predator.
+He’s probably a murderer too, and quite possibly a paedophile with an unhealthy interest in his own daughter.
 I’m sure a commercial writer (Jason Stanford, perhaps) would be able to make an episode of an American TV criminal series out of all this, but Lucia Puenzo is determined not to be commercial.
 The result is that her story – in stark contrast to all her incidental description and characterisation – falls completely flat.
 I cannot believe in Cohiba as anything more than a 30 year old man with a retarded, adolescent interest in sex.
 At one point: Fear creeps up in the middle of two coffee plantations, but nothing otherwise builds or sustains fear in the story.

 In the eyes of this reader, both these stories fail.
 Puenzo’s because she is so keen to avoid being commercial that she fails to build the story successfully to the punch line.
-While Sanford’s story collapses under the weight of its ideas and the author’s desperate efforts to provide an upbeat (commercial) ending.
+While Sanford’s story collapses under the weight of its ideas and the author’s desperate efforts to provide an upbeat ending.

 Fortunately, all is not lost.
 Traditionally, SF short stories are testing grounds for ideas that may then be developed in novels.
-Some of the ideas in “Millisent Ka2 are well-worth pursuing and exploring.
+Some of the ideas in “Millisent Ka” are well-worth pursuing and exploring.
 If Sanford can block his ears to the siren song of the formula ending, the novel might actually be worth reading.
-And suppose he could develop the novel in collaboration with a literary writer (Lucia Puenzo, for example) what a fascinating co-operative endeavour that might be!
+And suppose he could develop the novel in collaboration with a literary writer (Lucia Puenzo, for example), what a fascinating co-operative endeavour that might be!